MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
 Did you know that the first computer programmer was a woman?
-Ada Lovelace was an English mathematician and writer in the 19th century who worked on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine.
-She is credited with writing the world's first machine algorithm for an early computing machine, making her the world's first computer programmer.
+Ada Lovelace, a mathematician, is recognized as the first computer programmer for her work on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine, back in the mid-1800s.
+It's quite a curious fact when you consider the gender disparity in the technology sector today.